edwin-jones/edwin-jones.github.io/_posts/2020-08-26-make-your-own-raspberry-pi-webcam.md

 Recently I came across a post by [David Hunt](http://www.davidhunt.ie/raspberry-pi-zero-with-pi-camera-as-usb-webcam) that made my heart skip a beat - he'd cracked the remaining steps and created a detailed post about how to configure everything.

-I realised that this probably wouldn't work if I needed to quickly unplug the pi as power cuts can cause SD card corruption - then I remembered that you can configure a raspberry pi to have a read only operating system.
+I realised that this probably wouldn't work if I needed to quickly unplug the Pi as power cuts can cause SD card corruption - then I remembered that you can configure the Pi to have a read only operating system.
 As this would only be plugged in via USB without any network access, I wouldn't need OS or software updates!
 I'd done this years before but long since forgotten how, thankfully another post by [Andreas Schallwig](https://medium.com/swlh/make-your-raspberry-pi-file-system-read-only-raspbian-buster-c558694de79)